Skip to main content

 Submit the comment

 The Adclear team is notified against this specific promotion and a ticket is created.
-We triage and investigate, and feedback flows back through your monthly catch-up.

-2. Add a sticky comment for something Adclear missed
+Add a sticky comment for something Adclear missed

 1